bSchnepp/Feral/README.md

 Feral's layout and design is also intended to be simple for new developers to read the code and understand it, or perhaps even use it for their own projects.
 Care is being taken to avoid creating a mess in the source code, and that all important details are explained and documented well.
+Currently, there is a lot of work to be done to achieve this, in order to comply with my own programming style standards.

 ## Why Feral?

-Feral, while aiming to be a monolithic kernel, has much in common with the nanokernel and microkernel ideas.
+Feral, while being a monolithic kernel, has much in common with the nanokernel and microkernel designs.
 Feral itself only supports a specific format to load drivers in, and these drivers define executable formats, file formats, network structures, and more, and simply hook into the existing Feral kernel.
 While most services are made available in the kernel, the kernel is very modular and by itself does not provide more than the absolute minimum for a given service.
 This allows Feral to even, in theory, support
 CPU dynamic recompilation and run code intended for an entirely different platform, or run executables not directly intended for Feral, eliminating the need to port